 • One or both of you have cheated in the past, whether during this or a previous relationship.

-• One or both of you is a narcissist or has too many narcissistic traits (eg. no empathy, excessive self-importance or entitlement, unwillingness to look at own flaws, reactive, manipulative, etc.).
+• One or both of you is too self-focused or has too many narcissistic traits (eg. no empathy, excessive self-importance or entitlement, unwillingness to look at own flaws, reactive, manipulative, etc.).

 • You don’t let “the little things” slide, thus allowing resentment to build.